|

 making it the ideal companion for inconspicuous (covert) recordings.

-protective lid has been romoved.
+protective cover has been romoved.

-3.81 mm wide tape, is unparalleled.
+3.81 mm wide tape – is unparalleled.

 Furthermore, the quartz driven capstan drive motor is so stable,

-business.
-A special pilot system keeps the audio in-sync with the film.
+An optional pilot system keeps the audio in-sync with the film.

 |